The "one dollar" mistake

 The correct answer might seem counter-intuitive since we live in a world where you can't find anything priced at two dollars but there are countless products priced at $1.99.
 A dollar ninety nine sounds much cheaper even though it is basically the same price.
 Right?

-Now lets think about the behavior of buyers shopping for homes online.
+Now lets think about the behavior of buyers shopping for homes on search portals like Zillow.
 People don't look at every house on the market.
 They look at houses in their search parameters.
 A common search might be 4+ bedrooms, 3+ bathrooms, priced between 450K and 500K.
 Or maybe the same search but between the prices of 500K and 600K.
+These price brackets are capped with whole numbers.

 This is true for a buyer searching any search portal.
 It is also true for agents searching the Multiple Listing Service.